ImplFerris/pico-pico/src/running.md

 cargo run --target=thumbv8m.main-none-eabihf
 ```

+> [!NOTE]
-**Note:** The example codes include a runner configuration in the `.cargo/config.toml` file, defined as:
+> The example codes include a runner configuration in the `.cargo/config.toml` file, defined as:
 `runner = "picotool load -u -v -x -t elf"`.
 This means that when you execute `cargo run`, it actually invokes the `picotool` with the `load` subcommand to flash the program.